-- 1.14 To support this, we have four main corporate objectives.
+- 1.14 To support this, the Council has three main corporate objectives.
 These are:

-- Making a difference to our people

 - Making a difference to our community

 - Making a difference to our environment

 - Making a difference to our local economy

 - 1.15 The strategic vision for the District during the plan period is set out in the Core Strategy.
 The Core Strategy and Development Management DPD have a key role to play in the delivery of the vision for Rochford District.
 For each theme of development management, the vision and objectives for that topic as determined in the Core Strategy have been set out.
 The Development Management DPD will contribute to the vision and objectives in conjunction with the Core Strategy.
 Together, these all contribute to the overall vision for the District.
 The vision and objectives for the plan period have been adapted from those in the Core Strategy to reflect changing circumstances, emerging initiatives and suggestions from community involvement.